orbitmines/archive/projects/Writing - 2025. A Universal Language.md

     }
     throw new Error('Not implemented')

+	// TODO: Not just a simple for await loop, can go depth first depending on program strategy.

     // TODO: History in case of .bidirectional after a .filter is?

     // TODO: Traversal should support yielding initial/terminals as well